mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

     sudo yum install postgresql postgresql-server python-psycopg2

-An rpm-based system also requires that you initialize and start the PostgresSQL database with a few commands.
+An rpm-based system also requires that you initialize and start the PostgreSQL database with a few commands.
 The following commands are not needed on a Debian-based platform, however::

     sudo /usr/bin/postgresql-setup initdb